snarkify/snarkify-zprize/README.md

 This is the root repository for the Snarkify submission to the MSM on Wasm ZPrize.

-Note: This repository should be cloned with `git clone --recursive`, as the relevant code is contained in submodules of this repository.
+Note: This repository should be cloned with `git clone --recursive` or use `git update --init --recursive` after the repository has been cloned, as the relevant code is contained in submodules of this repository.

 ## Build